xansec/picoCTF/docs/alt_deployment.md

 # Alternative Deployments

-This repository provides an example of both a local deployment (`env_dev`) and a remote deployment (`env_prod`).
+This repository provides an example of both a [local][.il] and a [remote][ir] infrastructures.
 We strongly recommend you familiarize yourself with these options before considering an alternative deployment as they will provide a good set of examples you can build from.

+[il]:../infra_local
+[ir]:../infra_remote

 While these are the only two explicitly supported options it is entirely possible that neither of these suite your needs and you will want to make some